eduardorasgado/Cpp-AdvancedTopics/SQLiteInteraction/README.md

 try {
     // creating a database entirely in memory Connection connection = Connection::Memory();
-    //or if your using to store wide characters Connection connection = Connection::WideMemory();
+    //or if you're using it to store wide characters Connection connection = Connection::WideMemory();
 }
 ```